dart-lang/site-www/src/tools/pub/cmd/index.md

 ## Building and deploying apps and packages

-Pub supports building and deploying apps and packages.
-Some information is specific to web apps or command-line apps.
+With pub you can publish packages, build deployable web apps, and deploy command-line apps.

-### Sharing apps and packages
+### Sharing packages

 To share your Dart packages with the world, you can use the [`pub publish`](/tools/pub/cmd/pub-lish) command to upload the